Pttn/rieTools/README.md

 ## Current tools

 * constellationsGen: generate prime constellations of a given type, can use wheel factorization;
-* keysGen: generates Riecoin addresses with the private and public keys.
+* keysGen: generates Riecoin addresses with the private and public keys;
+* blockHeaderDecode: decodes a given Riecoin block header and tell if the numbers of its 6-tuple are primes.

 They can be compiled using a single line of code, given in the corresponding source code.